 One of the most popular alternative bets in hockey is the Puck Line.
-Bovada offers a great summary of what exactly the Puck Line means, but essentially it boils down to a spread bet in favor of the underdog.
+Essentially it boils down to a spread bet in favor of the underdog.

 Washington has won by a margin of two goals or more in two of three Final victories, making the Puck Line of Capitals -1.5 (+310) a very intriguing option for Game 5.
 Significantly more so than a Golden Knights blowout (-2.5), even if the return is the same (+310).

 Who will record more points in the game?

 Here is the matchup that I find the most intriguing for Thursday's contest:

 In each of the previous iterations of this article, we've looked solely at forward battles.
 So, in the interest of shaking it up, let's dive into a pair of defenders.
 The first important factor to look at is power-play ice time, which is generally when blueliners have the best chance to notch some points.
 Miller is sitting at a 2:39 average in the postseason, while Niskanen is barely seeing the ice with the man advantage at 0:23 per game.
 Still, it's the hard-shot Caps defender who is leading this two-man race with nine points to Miller's six.
 Two final factors bettors will want to account for in this matchup is that Niskanen has played four more games, so their per game point totals are closer (.39 to .31); however, Miller is dealing with a broken nose and could see a decrease in ice time.

 Player to score the game winning goal